williamjturkel/H3885G-FW25/Wk06/README.md

 ## Moving from Corpus to Dataset

 - **Raw Corpus** (Wk 02/03): Dozens of PDF documents.
 Comparison is slow, anecdotal, and qualitative.
 NotebookLM for analysis.
-- **JSON Dataset** (Wk 05): Dozens of JSON objects (Data Points).
+- **JSON Dataset** (Wk 05): Hundreds of JSON objects (Data Points).
 Comparison is fast, systematic, and quantitative.
 Vibe coded apps for analysis.
 - **The Comparison Primitive**: We can now ask questions across the entire dataset that would have been impossible before: e.g., "What percentage of documents mentioning 'Guerilla Tactics' also score '4' or higher on the 'Confidence Score'?"

 # Computational Dataset Structure